 Using SAS and Python to model cancer cell clusters

 Most high school students wouldn't think to pick up SAS for use in their science fair projects, but Richa has an edge: her uncle works for SAS as a research statistician.
 However, you don't need an inside connection to get access to SAS for learning.
 In Richa's case, she used SAS University Edition hosted on AWS -- nothing to install, easy to access, and free to use for any learner.
+(Editor's note: Now that SAS University Edition has been retired, SAS OnDemand for Academics is our free option for students and others to learn SAS.
+Nothing to install!)

 Since she didn't have real data that represent the makeup of a tumor, Richa created simulations of the cancer cells, their different types and proximity to each other in a 3D model.
 With this data in hand, she could use cluster analysis (PROC CLUSTER with Ward's method and then PROC TREE) to analyze a distant matrix that she computed.
 The result shows how close cancer cells of the same type are positioned in proximity.
 With that information, it's possible to design a biopsy that captures a highly variable collection of cells.